MODFLOW-USGS/modflow6/utils/idmloader/IDM.md

 The MODFLOW 6 IDP (Input Data Processor) is a subsystem meant to generically read and store simulation input data from more than one type of input source.
 It is built upon existing MODFLOW 6 capabilities, specifically input parameter descriptions currently stored in \*.dfn (definition) files, and the Memory Manager.
 The parameter descriptions provide IDP with input block and parameter attributes needed to create memory and store input data.
 The Memory Manager provides a globally accessible way to create, update, access and remove input (and other) data.
 Existing components that read a traditional ASCII input file can be updated to source their input from the Memory Manager.
 This type of update is a significant step towards supporting sources of input data other than the traditional ASCII files.

 ## Framework
 MODFLOW 6 \*.dfn files are used pre-compile time to generate fortran source files containing a subset of the parameter and block attribute information necessary to process input for the simulation.
 A single definition file is converted into one fortran source file that defines the component parameters and blocks and organizes them into lists.
 This conversion from defintion file to fortran source file is currently managed by the [dfn2f90.py](scripts/dfn2f90.py) script.
 This script also creates framework fortran source files with routines for generically accessing package definitions by component.
-A package or other component intended to be updated and integrated with IDM must be added to the dfn2f90.py script.
+A package or other component intended to be updated and integrated with IDM must be added to the `utils/idmloader/dfns.txt` file, which the `dfn2f90.py` script consumes.
 This process is described below.

 ## Design
 Input data stored in the Memory Manager use the special identifier ```__INPUT__``` as a prefix to a memory path.
 MODFLOW 6 refers to memory path prefixes such as these as a "context" and as such the collection of input data stored in the Memory Manager is referred to as the "input context".